-I wanted to try to recreate this at home, giving it more flavor with compliant adds-on (the original one has sunflower seeds, raisins and an apple vinaigrette which I ask to not be added).
-Since I wanted to add some seeds, I thought sesame seeds will fit well but then I discovered this amazing idea in the latest issue of Bon Apetit magazine: sesame salt.
-I tried and oh my, what an amazing trick to add flavor to salads!
+I wanted to recreate this at home, giving it more flavor and nutritional value.
+Since I wanted to add some seeds, I thought sesame seeds would fit well.
+Then I discovered this fantastic idea in Bon Apetit magazine: sesame salt.
+Oh my, I found a fantastic trick to add flavor to salads!

-For the salad you need about 1 heaping cup of clean, dry chopped kale and romaine (one of each).
-Measure by pressing down or just add more – in my opinion there is never too much kale or romaine in a recipe.
-The balance between the two is important here.
-I used one heaping cup or two light ones of each and had it as a main dish for lunch, and it was the perfect size.
 You also need about 1/4 of one small to medium red onion, finely julienned, depending on how much you like raw onion in your food.
-You will marinate this for 5 minutes in a mix of vinegars, this way some of the strength will be gone.
-For the vinegar mix, I used 1 tsp champagne vinegar, 1 tsp apple cider vinegar and about 1/4 tsp balsamic vinegar.
-Slice your onion, add it to a small bowl with the mix of vinegars and let it sit in the vinegar while you prepare the salad.
-I use Kasandrinos oils and vinegars.
-And Bragg apple cider vinegar.
+You will marinate this for 5 minutes in a mix of vinegar.
+This way you’ll get rif od some of that strong taste of the onion.
+For the vinegar mix, I used champagne vinegar, apple cider vinegar, and balsamic vinegar.
+Slice the onion, and add it to a small bowl with the vinegar mix.
+Let it sit in the vinegar while you prepare the salad in a large bowl.

-The other only three ingredients for this salad are: extra virgin olive oil (of course), half avocado and few shavings of Parmigiano Reggiano.
+The other only three ingredients for this salad are extra virgin olive oil, half avocado, and a few shavings of Parmigiano Reggiano (which is the original parmesan cheese).
 This salad is ready in no time if you have your kale and romaine washed and dried in advance.
-This is one of the most helpful meal preps I do, and saves me a ton of time.
+This is one of the most helpful meal preps I do and saves me a ton of time.

-If you feel this is not enough, or for hungrier people like my husband, you can always add one or two boiled eggs or cooked chicken.
-Or just have it as a side dish or appetizer.
-And friends, don’t forget to chew, especially the kale, digestion starts in the mouth and some of the benefits of kale start with braking the leaves while chewing.
+And friends, don’t forget to chew, especially the kale.
+Digestion starts in the mouth, and some of the benefits of kale begin with breaking the leaves while chewing.

 *This page contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.